umair-naeem1/EL-Image-curation/README.md

 ## Overview

-This repository contains the dataset and benchmarking framework, associated with our research on low-cost Electroluminescence (EL) imaging for photovoltaic (PV) defect diagnostics using a modified DSLR camera.
+This repository contains the dataset and  source code, experimental results and benchmarking framework associated with our research on low-cost Electroluminescence (EL) imaging for photovoltaic (PV) defect diagnostics using a modified DSLR camera.

 The project focuses on:
 - Cost-effective EL image acquisition